Alright, its video game time. Awesome!!

 |Total Recall, so crazy its good… Virtual Vacations are on the way…|

-So when do we get to live our childhood Total Recall/Matrix fantasies?
+So when do we get to live Total Recall/Matrix fantasies?

 The consumer version of the Rift is still in development and is expected to hit stores in a couple of years.
 But you can get a developer’s version of the Rift right now for $300.
 This, while raising some money, is intended to provide developer an early version of the hardware which they can test and build applications for so that when the consumer version is finally launched, the software support is not lacking.
 As a result there are a whole bunch of videos and modded games that already support the Rift, and the preliminary reports say that the Rift VR is amazing.
 The best part is that this is just the beginning.
 Studios are coming forth to declare their projects which will be focused at really exploring the limits of the Rift’s capabilities.